 Decisions to exchange (or externally recharge - see Reg.
-13.4.H) all or part of a battery must be communicated formally to the team's Observer or an Inspector.
+13.4.H) all or part of a battery must be communicated formally to an Inspector.
 The penalty will be computed as follows:

-Lap penalty = $96 \times (n+S) / N$ where:
+Distance penalty (miles) = $480 \times (n+S) / N$

+where: